MengQiuchen/cPeaks/Tutorials/docs/Tutorials.md

 Remember to priorly adjust your operational environment according to the system requirements and ensure you’ve properly understood the process to achieve optimal outcomes.

-# Reference & Contact
+## Reference

-[1]Zhang, K., Zemke, N. R., Armand, E. J. & Ren, B. (2024).
+[1] Zhang, K., Zemke, N. R., Armand, E. J. & Ren, B. (2024).
 A fast, scalable and versatile tool for analysis of single-cell omics data.
 Nature Methods, 1–11. https://doi.org/10.1038/s41592-023-02139-9

-[2]Granja JM, Corces MR et al., ArchR is a scalable software package for integrative single-cell chromatin accessibility analysis.
+[2] Granja JM, Corces MR et al., ArchR is a scalable software package for integrative single-cell chromatin accessibility analysis.
 Nature Genetics (2021)

-[3]Meng Q, Wu X, Li C, et al. The full set of potential open regions (PORs) in the human genome defined by consensus peaks of ATAC-seq data. doi:10.1101/2023.05.30.542889
+[3] Meng Q, Wu X, Li C, et al. The full set of potential open regions (PORs) in the human genome defined by consensus peaks of ATAC-seq data. doi:10.1101/2023.05.30.542889

+## Contact
 Please reach out to Meng Qiuchen at mqc17@mails.tsinghua.edu.cn if you encounter any issues or have any recommendations.